 That’s why it’s essential to put into place some good early finisher activities for 1st grade students that will help them to stay engaged until the end of the learning block.

 These types of extension activities reduce distractions and interruptions while maximizing learning time at school.

-What’s more, if prepared properly, early finisher activities for 1st grade students also reinforce targeted learning skills.
+What’s more, if prepared properly, first-grade early finisher activities also reinforce targeted learning skills.

 Those skills could be in the areas of literacy, math, science, or social studies.

 For optimal success, set up first-grade early finisher activities as centers or stations around the classroom where students can access them quickly and without distracting others.

 Also, explain each activity thoroughly in order to eliminate confusion as your first graders transition to working on the early finisher activities.